Just the FAQs

 What will be the impact on the parking lots during construction?

-What will be the noise and dust of construction during Racquets or the Member Clubhouse?
+What will be the noise and dust of construction of the Members’ Clubhouse?

 The site will be a major commercial construction zone for 18-24 months.
 The contractors would need to work within CPA limitations for hours of operation and dust/noise mitigation.